Fall 2015 Enrollment

 |Number of Classes||209||304||148||5||2||0||0||668|

-Caldwell University offers students opportunities that extend beyond the classroom.
-Because of its close proximity to New York City, Caldwell situates students comfortably close to a variety of museums, Broadway shows, cultural and business centers and more.
-Faculty in business, the arts, music, and communication arts routinely take students into New York City to enhance their learning experience.
-Students have also shadowed professionals in the business world.
-Among these amazing opportunities is the Communication Arts department’s Saturday Morning Film Festival in New York City, which lets students attend premieres before general public openings.
+Caldwell University offers students opportunities that extend far beyond the classroom.
+Because the University is in such close proximity to New York City, its students can easily visit museums, Broadway shows, cultural and business centers, and more.
+Faculty in business, the arts, music, and communication arts further enhance their course materials by taking routine trips into New York City.
+Students have even shadowed and interned with top professionals in the business world.

-On campus, Caldwell University’s Visceglia Gallery is the host of art various exhibits displaying the work of national, local, and student artists throughout the year.
-The Caldwell University Concert Series, which runs throughout the fall and spring semesters, includes performances from students, faculty, staff, and even musicians from around the globe.
+On campus, the newly renovated Visceglia Gallery hosts various art exhibits that display the work of national, local, and student artists throughout the year.
+Caldwell University also hosts concerts throughout the year, featuring performances from students, faculty, and staff alike.

 Recent campus improvements continue to enhance all aspects of student life.
-New dorm spaces are quickly growing to accommodate a record-breaking freshman class size, and a new Learning Commons is continually furnished with up-to-date technology for efficient collaboration between students.
-Additionally, a new CARES center has opened to be a one-stop for student needs, and a Wellness Center is the perfect place to care for the mind, body and spirit.
-A campus-wide technology transformation is in full force with 3-D printing, engaging 360-video, technology-infused learning environments, as well as a quadrupled Wi-Fi footprint.
+Additional dorm space was created to accommodate recent growth; a CARES center was established to acts as a one-stop for student needs; a Wellness Center has stood as a place to care for the mind, body, and spirit, and a Learning Commons offers students a technology-oriented collaboration center in which to excel throughout their course work.
+A campus-wide technology transformation is in full force with new tools for 3-D printing, engaging 360-video, technology-infused learning environments, and a quadrupled Wi-Fi footprint.

 Campus Housing Options for Undergraduates